NeTEx-CEN/NeTEx/README.md

 ----
 # Change Log

+## 1.11

+## 2019.03.25  1.11  Skinkie  Fix:  Correction to  typo on AccountingTime
+    NJSK  Also add separate EndDayOffSer - DayOffSet should apply to start time relative to operatig day of Duty
+  * _Updates to xml schema_:
+	* netex_duty_version.xsd

 ## 1.11 Summary of Changes since v1.10

 ### 2019.03.15  !.11 Small tidy ups to new value names and to documentation